 You will speak with an adoption investigator who will explain our process from start to finish.
 He or she will tell you what you can expect based on the information you provide.

-A: No. We are a professional investigation service, licensed and regulated by the State of California.
+On our team, we have licensed private investigators.
 Therefore, we just don’t run a database search and turn incomplete information over to you.
 We confirm whether the person we find is actually the person you are looking for, then we provide you with accurate information.